[Setup Step 5]: (Optional): Instructions on activating Proofpoint Essentials for an organization's outbound email

 Resellers are assigned to different sections of our cloud and as such the relay destination you must use for setting up customers will be dependent on your allocation.
 If you are not already aware of which smart host address have been assigned to your account please contact either support or your account manager.

-The relay/smart host destination where all mail should go is the following 3 options:
+The relay/smart host destination where all mail should go to is one of the following 3 options:

 telnet outbound-eu1.ppe-hosted.com 25